 Complete the setup of your SMTP settings for your ESP as follows:

-- SMTP Authentication should be set to Yes
+- SMTP Connection Prefix should usually be set to

-- SMTP Password should be set to the password provided by your ESP
+- SMTP Password should be the password your ESP provided

-- SMTP User should be set to the username provided by your ESP
+- SMTP User should be the username your ESP provided

 Mandrill (requires paid MailChimp account)